 He kept envisioning your uncle Tom with a huge 90s camcorder getting in everyone’s way.
 He didn’t think it was worth spending the money to have a shaky video with poor audio.
 So I said, “oh no nooooo, let me show you wedding videography”.
 He still wasn’t totally convinced, but at the end of the day, he said if I wanted it we should do it and I definitely wanted it.

 We hired the amazing videographers from The Bison and The Bird.
 And just like McKenzi and Joey, Dustin and Holly were absolutely wonderful to work with.
 The four of them had us and our family laughing SO much during the day that my cheeks hurt.
-Neither one of us had ever been on camera before so we were super awkward initially, but they made it so easy to ignore them…which is actually a compliment :).
+Neither one of us had ever been on camera before so we were super awkward initially.
+But they made it so easy to ignore them…which is actually a compliment :).

-Springdale Utah has one salon that does bridal hair.
+Springdale has one salon that does bridal hair.
 I had emailed them with the wedding date and the only stylist that does bridal hair was going to be out on maternity leave.
-MMMF, no freakin way.
-I didn’t really want to drive 2 hours round trip to St George so I turned to my BFF McKenzi and she gave me Tracy’s name.
+Noooooo.
+I didn’t really want to drive 2 hours round trip to St. George so I turned to my BFF McKenzi and she gave me Tracy’s name.

-Again, like everyone else I chose, super easy to work with and I would absolutely recommend her to anyone in the world.
+Again, like everyone else I chose, super easy to work with.
+I would absolutely recommend her to anyone in the world.
 I wish I could just keep her and have her do my hair and makeup everyday.

 Zion National Park florist